10.10.24

 Last Blog

-Well, we made home Tuesday night around 10 pm after spending a night at the Siesta Motel in Durango.
+Well, we made it home Tuesday night around 10 pm after spending a night at the Siesta Motel in Durango.
 It just so happened to be close to a build-your-own taqueria so that’s where we spent the majority of the evening.
-A couple other hikers we’d seen back in Silverton joined us so it was good to end everything by talking some trail while gorging ourselves on some local food.
+A couple other hikers we’d seen back in Silverton joined us so it was good to end everything by talking some trail while gorging ourselves on the local food.
 The last stretch held its own challenges like all the others but while I hesitate to call it the “easiest” stretch, it was a little more forgiving at least in terms of the general grades and physical exertion.
 We stayed up on the tundra around 11-13k for most of it and at that point in the adventure, our bodies were starting to feel the effects.
 Appetite diminishes a bit, there’s not as much raw energy to climb, and there can be a general feeling of being “off” a bit.
 We also got pelted by plenty of showers (combinations of hail, sleet, and rain) around noon as well which sent us underneath the largest pines we could find until they blew over.
 The very last night on the trail we were awoken by a flashes of lightning and thunder all around camp, and while the site itself was a bit of a slanted last alternative at the end of a long day, the tree next to us was so massive that its backside provided a spot of nearly 100% dryness for us to stage everything in the morning.
 The trail always manages to provide.
 The rest of the last day we walked through more rain, thunder, and about two hours in the clouds high above Durango until day hikers started passing, asking questions, and offering congratulations.
 I think overall, the stretch between Creed and Durango, including Silverton was our favorite.
 After so much forest, everything opened up to the huge San Juan panoramas for the last 100 miles and I think it was all worth it just to walk across the great formations, scree fields, and grassy plains.
 Plenty of picas and marmots.
 I don’t know if Bjørn was in heaven or slowly losing his mind, but he was definitely excited to see home after so long.
 He probably figured we were going to keep going indefinitely at that point, but his nose picked up the scent of Kachina on the last 1/4 in and he has been enjoying some much deserved rest as well.
 So, that’s about it!
 Happy to share this little journey with you all and thanks for the kinds words along the way.
 We’re going tor rest up for a few days, eat a lot more food, and take it easy.
 Have a happy autumn!

 Campfire + Hummingbird + Bjørn